When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn how to play this nostalgic world-famous game — it works indoors and outdoors!

-How To Play the Red Light, Green Light Game
+How to Play Red Light, Green Light

 Yellow Light

-No Running
+No Running Allowed

-Moving Caller
+Moving Target

 Backwards Edition

-Create an Obstacle Course
+Obstacle Course

 FAQs

-What Is the Red Light, Green Light Game Called In Other Countries?
+What Is the Red Light, Green Light Game Called in Other Countries?

 What Age Is Red Light, Green Light Appropriate For?